emmanuelkorir/mbchb/docs/Level/level-5/community-health/class-notes/health-economics/elements-of-economy.md

 Due to scarcity of resources economists are really concerned with efficiency and equity otherwise referred to as **_the notion of efficiency and equity._** Economics is also founded on two fundamental concepts referred to as:

-I. The notion of EFFICIENCY: The notion of efficiency is defined as �maximizing well-being at the least cost to society.
+I. The notion of EFFICIENCY: The notion of efficiency is defined amaximizing well-being at the least cost to society.
 The term efficiency is used by economists to consider the extent to which decisions relating to the allocation of limited resources maximizes the benefits for society.
 The concept of efficiency embraces inputs (costs) and outputs and/or outcomes (benefits) and the relationship between them.
 Thus, a society being judged in efficiency terms by the extent to which it maximizes the benefits for its population, given the resources at its disposal.
 Economists are really concerned with efficiency and equity; thus, operations and performance of an economy is founded on the notion of efficiency categorized as:

 1. Allocative efficiency
 2. Productive efficiency